Young Sherlock Holmes: Black Ice: Plot summary

 Sherlock soon finds his way into the Moscow river and climbs up its banks, only to see Mycroft being arrested by Russian secret police-the Third Section.
-He is then met by Robert Wormesley who was watching Mycroft's arrest and tells him that they both will have to plan the next move to save Mycroft's life.
+He is met by Robert Wormesley who was watching Mycroft's arrest and tells him that they both will have to plan the next move to save Mycroft's life.

 The two men stop by a cafe to have a chat. whereupon Sherlock deduces that Mycroft was being taken to be framed for the murder of Count Shuvalov and that Wormesley is against him.
 Rufus Stone sets fire to the cafe which helps Sherlock escape from Wormesley.
 Sherlock and Stone reach the building where Mycroft and Count Shuvalov are located.
 Once there, they lure away the falcon that was trained to kill Shuvalov.

 Characters

 Sherlock Holmes

 Sherlock Holmes has grown since the events of his previous two adventures and he is not afraid to take his own initiative.
 When he realizes that Amyus will not be accompanying him to Russia, he is initially disappointed and worried about how he will perform without his mentor, but soon grows in confidence.
 On the other hand, his relationship with Rufus Stone becomes more complex when Mycroft reveals a secret about Stone.
 His admiration for his older brother Mycroft continues to grow.